Updated: Apr 13

-The recent disappearance of the Saudi journalist Jamal Khashoggi at Saudi Arabia’s consulate on October 2 in Istanbul, Turkey high-lights the issues that can occur when people, who for a wide variety of reasons are targeted for extrajudicial arrest, kidnapping or assassination by government agencies.
-At this stage of the case with Jamal Khashoggi it will be interesting to see if he appears alive, he could have been arrested and extradited back to Saudi or left the consulate by another entrance or means, who knows…
+The disappearance and murder of the Saudi journalist Jamal Khashoggi at Saudi Arabia’s consulate on October 2, 2018 in Istanbul, Turkey high-lights the issues that can occur when people, who for a wide variety of reasons are targeted for extrajudicial arrest, kidnapping or assassination by government agencies.

 The incident with Jamal Khashoggi was preceded in 2018 by the very murky assassination attempt of the former Russian GRU officer and double agent Sergei Skripal and his daughter in the UK.
 The UK government claims it was a political assassination ordered by the Russian Government but there are many inconsistencies and gaps in their story, but whatever the real story is, it was still a possible political assassination attempt.

 For most people when they think of kidnappers and the like, they will have visions of masked criminals snatching people from cars or off the street, they will not be thinking of police or government agencies; false or extrajudicial arrest is the same as kidnapping and happens regularly.